1-30 of 31 products

 An evaporator coil operates as an important part of an air conditioning or heat pump system and helps supply cool air to the home.
-Working with refrigerant and a blower motor or fan, the evaporator coil helps remove heat energy from the air, which makes the room feel cooler.
+Working with liquid refrigerant and a blower motor or fan, the evaporator coil helps remove heat energy from the air, which makes the room feel cooler.

 Certain evaporator coils come built inside the air handler or packaged unit, while others come encased in their own cabinet.
 A cased coil enclosed in its own cabinet can mount near the air handler.
 They typically mount above or below the air handler depending on the direction of the airflow.